AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 This project uses Typescript and depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.

 **Note:** Plugin is in early development, currently only .clip files are supported and customization is limited.
+Let me know if there are other formats you wish to see support.

 This plugin aims to:
 - Add support for .blend files
 - Add support for .psd files
 - Allow users to choose between file types to add to obsidian vault vs simple links
-- Allow users to choose their own thumbnail if they don't like the default ones provided by the native files
+- Allow users to customize their own thumbnail if they don't like the default ones provided by the native files
 - Allow custom scale for viewing different file types .blend .clip .pdf .psd so forth

 ## Known Issues & Limitations